airfanBG/WHproject/README.md

 The progect is optimizing regularly
 # API routings:
 All routes returns JSON formatted data.
-First step is to register a user with an email from list <b>Emails customer</b>.
+First step is to register a customer with an email from list <b>Emails</b>.
 Register address at: "/api/auth/register" you must send **POST** request with one of emails below (if you want to use Products API you must select one email from **Emails** .
 You must set { **Password, ConfirmPassword**} and send data as **JSON**.
 After status code **200** go to "/api/auth/login" with your email and password to get **bearer token**.
 Each route demands token authentication.
 Token expiration time is set of 60 minutes.
+If you want to consume all data from API you must register a new login account at:
+"/api/auth/register-user" and login at "/api/auth/login-user"

 **Example**
 ```
--"/api/auth/register"-
+-"/api/auth/register-customer"-
 {
     "email":"ken0@adventure-works.com",
 	"name":"George Orwell",